 “E” is for Enthusiastic

 I visited Isabel’s granddaughter Andrea’s place to go over arrangements for the funeral with daughter Sharron, who was staying there for a few days.
-At the kitchen table with Sharron, I just happened to look up at the computer Andrea was working on.
+I was talking at the kitchen table with Sharron and just happened to look up at the computer that Andrea was working on.
 She was working on a slide show for her dear grandmother Isabel.
 On the screen was a picture of a small woman dressed in hockey gear.
 I asked Andrea, “Was that your grandmother”.
 Andrea gave me a big smile and assured me it was.
 This was Isabel.
 She was so enthusiastic with everything she did.
 Dressing up as a hockey player, playing air guitar, banging on the glass while cheering her great grandkids on at a hockey game, Isabel was so enthusiastic with everything.
 People who saw Isabel did not see a 93 year old woman.
 They saw someone much younger living her every day to the fullest.

 “L” is for Loved